musselwhizzle/Focus-Points/README.md

 Adding your own camera
 --------
+It's very likely your camera is already supported.
+So try the plugin first before doing anything. :)

+If your camera reports its focus points dynamically, adding support for you camera should be easy.
+Simply update or create a new CameraDelegate which extracts the focus points.
+Update the PointsRendererFactory so it knows about this new camera.

-If you wish to contribute, this should be as painless as possible.
+If your camera does not report its focus points dynamically, such as in the case of Nikons, this should be as painless as possible.
 You will need to map all of your camera's focus points to pixel coordinates.
 Refer to the "focus_points/nikon corporation/nikon d7200.txt" as an example.
 ```
 -- 1st column
 B1 = {810, 1550}